7underlines/shopware-api-quickstart/README.md

 - Node.js and npm installed on your development machine.
 - Access to a Shopware 6 instance with API credentials.
+- Alternatively, a preconfigured Docker setup with dockware to start a Shopware 6 instance for testing.
+The credentials for the API are preconfigured in the `.env.example` file.

 ### Installation

 1. Clone the repository:

 ```bash
 git clone https://github.com/thomaspeissl/shopware-api-quickstart.git
 cd shopware-api-quickstart
 ```

 2. Install the dependencies:

 ```bash
 npm install
 ```

 3. Copy the example environment file and configure your Shopware 6 instance details:

 ```bash
 cp .env.example .env
 ```

 Then, open the .env file and replace the placeholder values with your actual Shopware API credentials:

 ```bash
 SHOPWARE_API_URL=https://your-shopware-instance.com
 SHOPWARE_API_CLIENT_ID=your-client-id